semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ### secrets {#secrets-in-task}

-A secret is a place for keeping sensitive information in the form of environment variables and small files.
+A [secret](../using-semaphore/secrets) is a place for keeping sensitive information in the form of environment variables and small files.
 Sharing sensitive data in a secret is both safer and more flexible than storing it using plain text files or environment variables that anyone can access.
-A secret is defined using specific [YAML grammar](https://docs.semaphoreci.com/reference/secrets-yaml-reference/) and processed using the `sem` command line tool.

 The `secrets` property is used for importing all the environment variables and files from an existing secret into a Semaphore organization.

 If one or more names of the environment variables from two or more imported secrets are the same, then the shared environment variables will have the value that was found in the secret that was imported last.
 The same rule applies to the files in secrets.

-Additionally, if you try to use a `name` value that does not exist, the pipeline will fail to execute.
+Additionally, if you try to use a `name` value that does not exist, the pipeline fails to execute.

 #### name {#name-in-secrets}

 The `name` property is compulsory in a `secrets` block because it specifies the secret that you want to import.
 The secret or secrets must be found within the active organization.

-#### Importing files {#files-in-secrets}

-You can store one or more files in a `secret`.

-You do not need any extra work for using a file that you stored in a `secret`, apart from including the name of the secret that holds the file in the `secrets` list of the pipeline YAML file.
-Apart from that, the only other requirement is remembering the name of the file, which is the value you put in the `path` property when creating the `secret`.

 All files in secrets are restored in the home directory of the user of the agent, usually mapped to `/home/semaphore`.